 - Atmospheric Greenhouse Gases: SOCAN supports reduction of the atmospheric concentration of greenhouse gases through emissions reductions – recognizing that to do so requires a complete life cycle assessment of emissions from extraction to final combustion – and carbon capture and sequestration through regenerative agricultural and sustainable forestry practices that promote the storage of carbon in vegetation and soils.

 - Controlling Greenhouse Gas Emissions: SOCAN recognizes that greenhouse gas pollution, measured in carbon dioxide equivalents, imposes a social cost through the consequences of heat waves, droughts, floods, severe weather, etc. and supports eliminating subsidies for greenhouse gas intensive energy producers and limiting the emissions of these gases either through a tax/fee on the Greenhouse Gas emissions potential of fossil fuels or capping emissions from human activity and, especially, fossil fuel use based on their potential life cycle emissions of these gases.
-Given current political and constitutional realities in the State of Oregon, SOCAN endorses the cap, trade, and invest approach modeled on California’s AB 32 as was represented by te 2019 bill, HB 2020.
+Given current political and constitutional realities in the State of Oregon, SOCAN endorses the cap, trade, and invest approach modeled on California’s AB 32 as was represented by the 2019 bill, HB 2020.

 - All of the Above: SOCAN rejects ‘All of the Above’ as a national energy policy since coal and oil are the source of the problem and should not be considered a solution.

-- Fracking: Because the hydraulic fracturing (fracking) process incorporates the injection of highly toxic, carcinogenic chemicals into the environment, requires significant amounts of often scarce water, and has been associated with human-induced seismic events, SOCAN supports banning fracking or, at minimum, closing the ‘Halliburton Loophole’ in the 2005 Energy Policy Act that exempts fracking industries from regulations controlling the use of toxic chemicals during fuel extraction.
-See Natural Gas Comments Final
+- Fracking: Because the hydraulic fracturing (fracking) process incorporates the injection of highly toxic, carcinogenic chemicals into the environment, requires significant amounts of often scarce water, and has been associated with human-induced seismic events, SOCAN supports banning fracking or, at minimum, closing the ‘Halliburton Loophole’ in the 2005 Energy Policy Act that exempts fracking industries from regulations controlling the use of toxic chemicals.